 Every iOS and iPadOS device comes with a one-year limited warranty and complimentary telephone technical support for 90 days after the purchase date.
-This service coverage can be extended to two years from the original purchase date with AppleCare+ for iPhone, AppleCare+ for iPad or AppleCare+ for iPod touch.
+This service coverage can be extended to two years from the original purchase date with AppleCare+ for iPhone, AppleCare+ for iPad, or the AppleCare+ for iPod touch.
 You can call Apple's technical support experts as often as you like with questions.
 Apple also provides convenient service options when devices need to be repaired.
 In addition, the plans offer up to two incidents of accidental damage coverage, each subject to a service fee.

-iOS Direct Service Programme
+iOS Direct Service Program

-As a benefit of AppleCare+, the iOS Direct Service Programme enables your help desk to screen devices for issues without calling AppleCare or visiting an Apple Store.
-If necessary, your organisation can order a replacement iPhone, iPad, iPod touch or in-box accessory directly.
+As a benefit of AppleCare+, the iOS Direct Service Program enables your help desk to screen devices for issues without calling AppleCare or visiting an Apple Store.
+If necessary, your organization can order a replacement iPhone, iPad, iPod touch, or in-box accessory directly.

-Learn more about AppleCare programmes: apple.com/uk/support/professional
+Learn more about AppleCare programs:

+apple.com/support/professional